TFI International (TFII) to Release Earnings on Thursday

-TFI International (NYSE:TFII) will be posting its quarterly earnings results after the market closes on Thursday, October 28th.
+TFI International (NYSE:TFII) will release its Q3 earnings data after the market closes on Thursday, October 28th.
 Analysts expect TFI International to post earnings of $1.30 per share for the quarter.

-TFI International (NYSE:TFII) last released its quarterly earnings data on Sunday, July 25th.
-The company reported $1.44 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.99 by $0.45.
+TFI International (NYSE:TFII) last posted its quarterly earnings data on Sunday, July 25th.
+The company reported $1.44 EPS for the quarter, beating analysts’ consensus estimates of $0.99 by $0.45.
 The company had revenue of $1.84 billion during the quarter, compared to analysts’ expectations of $1.62 billion.
-TFI International had a net margin of 9.66% and a return on equity of 21.43%.
+TFI International had a return on equity of 21.43% and a net margin of 9.66%.
 On average, analysts expect TFI International to post $5 EPS for the current fiscal year and $6 EPS for the next fiscal year.

-Several research firms have issued reports on TFII.
-Scotiabank boosted their price objective on shares of TFI International from C$120.00 to C$150.00 and gave the company an “outperform” rating in a research report on Tuesday, July 27th.
-National Bank Financial restated an “outperform” rating and issued a C$104.95 price target (down previously from C$137.00) on shares of TFI International in a report on Tuesday, July 27th.
-Royal Bank of Canada boosted their price target on shares of TFI International from $107.00 to $126.00 and gave the company an “outperform” rating in a report on Tuesday, July 27th.
-Desjardins boosted their price target on shares of TFI International from C$124.00 to C$146.00 and gave the company a “buy” rating in a report on Wednesday, July 28th.
-Finally, National Bankshares boosted their price target on shares of TFI International from $129.00 to $137.00 and gave the company an “outperform” rating in a report on Thursday, July 15th.
-Three analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $119.27.
+TFII has been the subject of a number of research reports.
+Morgan Stanley reiterated an “overweight” rating and set a $104.95 price objective (down previously from $110.00) on shares of TFI International in a research report on Tuesday, July 27th.
+Zacks Investment Research upgraded TFI International from a “hold” rating to a “buy” rating and set a $112.00 price objective for the company in a research report on Thursday, October 7th.
+Desjardins upped their price objective on TFI International from C$124.00 to C$146.00 and gave the company a “buy” rating in a research report on Wednesday, July 28th.
+Stephens reissued an “overweight” rating and set a $104.95 price target (down previously from $114.00) on shares of TFI International in a report on Tuesday, July 27th.
+Finally, National Bankshares boosted their price target on TFI International from $129.00 to $137.00 and gave the company an “outperform” rating in a report on Thursday, July 15th.
+Three investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
+According to data from MarketBeat, the company currently has an average rating of “Buy” and a consensus price target of $119.27.

 About TFI International